loopbackio/loopback-next/docs/MAINTAINING.md

 - Commit (write) rights to `loopback-next` repo
 - Ability to review and land pull requests, edit/categorize/close issues

-## What are a maintainer's responsibilities?
+## What are responsibilities of a maintainer?

 We ask you to follow the existing processes, see http://loopback.io/doc/en/contrib/Governance.html.
 This means mostly: